Charlie's Sneaker FAQ and Glossary - U

 - United States [sneakers made here]

 - To summarize the point, there aren't many.
+Maybe President Donald Trump can change things.
 See "International Manufacturing" for

 - The externally visible top portion of a sneaker, and